jdougan/banzhaf-byte/README.md

 - CSV input not yet done.
 	- Maybe drop CSV input and rely on other tools (awk?) to convert to tab delimited?
 	- Or not.
 It gives me a chance to mess with std.csv.
+- Might want to make input and output switches more orthogonal
+	- Separeate header output into labels and id block switches
+	- Same for input?
 - Proportional mwc calc needs revision and command line switches.
 - Error handling for getopt.
 	- Currently it'll crash if you miss-specify options.